-- 12.1 As part of the requirement in the 2017 Publication Draft of the Colchester Local Plan Section 2 for at least 13,800 (920 per year) homes to be provided within the Borough by 2033, Tiptree parish was required to provide a minimum of 600 new homes by 2033.
-Following the examination of eLP2 in 2021, it was clarified that the 600-dwelling figure could be reduced to 400 dwellings in light of the granting of permission for 200 dwellings at Barbrook Lane in 2020.
-The Proposed Modifications to ELP2 propose amendment of Policy SS14 on Tiptree to make reference to 400 dwellings. - 12.2 The site selection process is briefly described in Section 1 Spatial Strategy and more fully detailed in the Tiptree Neighbourhood Plan Housing Topic Paper that accompanies this Plan in the submission documents.
+- 12.1 As part of the requirement in the 2017 Publication Draft of the Colchester Local Plan Section 2 (CLP S2) for at least 13,800 (920 per year) homes to be provided within the Borough by 2033, Tiptree parish was required to provide a minimum of 600 new homes by 2033.
+Following the examination of CLP S2 in 2021, it was clarified that the 600-dwelling figure could be reduced to 400 dwellings in light of the granting of permission for 200 dwellings at Barbrook Lane in 2020.
+The Proposed Modifications to CLP S2 proposed amendment of Policy SS14 on Tiptree to make reference to a minimum of 400 dwellings and this was adopted in July 2022. - 12.2 Neighbourhood Plans are required to meet the housing targets established by the Local Planning Authority in its local plan in this case in CLP S2 Policy SS14 (Tiptree).
+It cannot deliberately seek to ensure that fewer houses are delivered.
+The housing target must be expressed as a minimum figure.
+The actual number that is ultimately given planning permission will depend on the way the site is planned in detail and in particular on the mix of house sizes and other constraints.
+The actual number that is delivered is not permitted to significantly exceed the numbers in the site allocation policies TIP15 and TIP16. - 12.3 The site selection process is briefly described in Section 1 Spatial Strategy and more fully detailed in the Tiptree Neighbourhood Plan Housing Topic Paper that accompanies this Plan in the submission documents.
 Call for sites processes undertaken through the CBC strategic Housing Land Availability Assessment (SHLAA) and separately through the Neighbourhood Plan identified a long list of sites that were then subject to a high level assessment to eliminate clearly unsustainable sites.
-46 submitted sites from around the entire Neighbourhood Plan area were subjected to a thorough assessment to determine suitability and deliverability for development.
-The sites allocated in the Plan have been informed by a combination of this process, policy SS14 in the eLP2 and the Neighbourhood Plan Strategic Environmental Assessment (SEA), alongside the vision and objectives of the Neighbourhood Plan which have been derived from the community consultation exercise. - 12.3 When considering the location of future development, a recurring theme throughout the responses to the Community Questionnaire is the ability to access major routes, the A12 in particular, without exacerbating the traffic situation in Church Road.
+39 submitted sites from around the entire Neighbourhood Plan area were subjected to a thorough assessment to determine suitability and deliverability for development.
+The sites allocated in the Plan have been informed by a combination of this process, policy SS14 in the CLP S2 and the Neighbourhood Plan Strategic Environmental Assessment (SEA), alongside the vision and objectives of the Neighbourhood Plan which have been derived from the community consultation exercise.

+- 12.4 When considering the location of future development, a recurring theme throughout the responses to the Community Questionnaire is the ability to access major routes, the A12 in particular, without exacerbating the traffic situation in Church Road.
 Serving as the main through route for south-east to north-west traffic, Church Road already accommodates a greater volume of traffic than is ideal for the shopping and business centre for the village.
-A transport report commissioned to inform the Neighbourhood Plan identified that the development of a link road serving the site allocations would not only mitigate their impact but would also have significant
+A transport report commissioned to inform the Neighbourhood Plan identified that the development of a link road serving the site allocations would not only mitigate their impact but would also have significant benefits in terms of alleviating traffic congestion at key points including the double mini-roundabout at the intersection of the B1022 (Church Road/Kelvedon Road) with the B1023 (Maldon Road) and thereby improving traffic flow through Church Road. - 12.5 The transport report identified that the link road was the only option that could also provide an improvement to the existing routes within Tiptree.
+In this regard it is considered a significant opportunity to seek to generally improve traffic flow through the village wherever possible and to work towards alternative routes for traffic currently passing through the village. - 12.6 CLP S2 recognises the need to address the cross border issues arising from proposed development in Tiptree.
+Regarding Tiptree, CLP S2 paragraph 6.219 states: